romansorin/research/paper_content.md

 4 parts:

-1) Wordy phrases giving reason for work & interest — why read the paper?
+1. Wordy phrases giving reason for work & interest — why read the paper?
-2) Brief description of the background to the problem & connection of present work to background
+2. Brief description of the background to the problem & connection of present work to background
-3) Brief description of the background to the problem & connection of present work to background
+3. Brief description of the background to the problem & connection of present work to background
-4) Clear statement of the purpose or goal of the work — lead smoothly into start of paper
+4. Clear statement of the purpose or goal of the work — lead smoothly into start of paper

 According to Stanford CS department:

-1) What is the problem?
+1. What is the problem?
-2) Why is it interesting and important?
+2. Why is it interesting and important?
-3) Why is it hard?
+3. Why is it hard?
 (E.g., why do naive approaches fail?)
-4) Why hasn't it been solved before?
+4. Why hasn't it been solved before?
 (Or, what's wrong with previous proposed solutions?
 How does mine differ?)
-5) What are the key components of my approach and results?
+5. What are the key components of my approach and results?
 Also include any specific limitations.

 ### What is the problem

-Lorem ipsum
+Little definitive research exists on the most effective and utilized site layouts in addition to possible associations in UX metrics and variables of success.
+Recent studies/inquiries by designers have brought up the possibility that the "F / Z patterns" that have been studied and observed in previous research may not be as applicable now than it was then.

 ### Why is it interesting and important